neondatabase/website/content/docs/guides/vercel-app.md

 ![Create naturesnap user](/docs/guides/ns_create_user.png)

 Upon creating the user, you are presented with a dialog that provides connection details for the user.
-The password for the user will be reset in a later step, so you don't need to save this information now.
+Copy the password

 ### Create the application database